SteveBenz/ScrapMechanicLogicGateSimulator/readme.md

 ![Intro](tutorial/intro.gif)

 This app would really be far better as a web application and done by somebody with some more advanced graphic arts skills than I have.
 I did it with python and pygame because I wanted to learn that stack to be able to help my son with it in his own stuff.
-The code's not going to win any awards for outstanding object oriented design either.
-Feel free to flex on me by rewriting it!

 ## Installation